 The Corps of Cadets at New Mexico Military Institute operates with a cadet chain of command, headed by a Cadet Regimental Commander, under the supervision of the Commandant of Cadets.
-Working closely with the regimental commander and other cadet commanders, the staff is composed of officers and noncommissioned officers of the U.S. Army in the Military Science Division.
+Working closely with the regimental commander and other cadet commanders, the staff is composed of officers and noncommissioned officers of the U.S. Army in the Military Science Division and other highly trained professional leaders, either retired military or with military experience.
 Upon enrollment, new cadets become part of the Corps under the traditional "new cadet-old cadet" system.
 New cadets are assigned to rooms in the barracks with fellow new cadets of the same academic year.
 When possible they march to formations with their troops.
 As a new cadet, the student is held to the highest standards and is trained in the shortest possible time in the following areas:

 - 1. Military bearing and appearance

 - 2. Self-control and self-discipline

 - 3. Respect for authority

 - 4. Attention to detail

 - Knowledge of New Mexico Military Institute customs, traditions, and regulations

-- 6. Organization and use of one's time
+- 6. Time management

 - 7. Honor System

 - 8. Social etiquette

-- Ethical and moral standards expected of a cadet.
+- 9. Ethical and moral standards expected of a cadet.